Skip to content

 • Lower daily budgets on affected campaigns.
 If a client has a $1,000 monthly budget and the campaign runs 10 days per month, set the daily budget to $100 (not $33 as you might have before).

 • Consider removing ad scheduling where possible.
 If you were using scheduling as a budget lever rather than a targeting lever, switch to budget-based controls instead.
+(If you genuinely need schedules for performance reasons, our dayparting and ad scheduling guide covers how to keep them without giving up budget control.)

 • Implement automated pacing for high-risk accounts.
 Tools that adjust daily budgets based on real-time spend data are the most reliable defence against pacing surprises.